The winds of change continue to howl on the NFL Power Rankings as we near the midpoint of the 2022 season.

 Don't forget to check out the NFL Power Rankings Podcast with Dan Hanzus and Colleen Wolfe.
 New episodes every Tuesday all season long.

-NOTE: Up/down arrows reflect movement from the Week 8 NFL Power Rankings.
+NOTE: Up/down arrows below reflect team movement from the Week 8 Power Rankings.

 Previous rank: No. 6

 The Giants found themselves in yet another tight game in the fourth quarter, but this time, the results were not what they hoped for.
 Seattle's defense put the clamps on Saquon Barkley, while New York's defense couldn't get a big stop in the final minutes of a 27-13 loss at Lumen Field.
 Big Blue managed just 225 yards of total offense and scored its lone touchdown on a drive that started at the Seattle 2-yard line after a Tyler Lockett fumble.
 Concerns about the aptitude of the Giants' attack against better competition is warranted, but New York remains well set up as we look ahead.
 The G-Men get their bye this week before matchups against the Texans and Lions -- arguably the two worst teams in football (see below!).

 Previous rank: No. 14